Frequently Asked Questions — How to Ride METRO

 Specific wrongdoing or abusive treatment by a METRO Police Officer during a traffic stop or arrest is a valid complaint and will be investigated fully.
 However, disagreements over the validity of a citation or arrest don’t constitute a valid complaint.
 These matters are to be resolved in the proper court with any evidence that may exist.

 Yes.
-You can submit a complaint online by doing either of the following:
+You can submit a complaint online using the submit a police complaint form.

 The only personal information you’re required to provide is your email address.